verisense-network/sense-cli/README.md

-# sense-cli
+# vrs-cli
-A command line tool for Verisense VaaS chain.
+A command line tool for Verisense blockchain & AVS.